-Where are the best suburbs to invest in Melbourne?
+Where are the best suburbs to invest in Melbourne in 2021?

 Melbourne’s Western suburbs are already popular with investors for their relative affordability and easy access to the CBD, the Sunshine employment hub, schools and shops.
 Recent years have seen the area become more gentrified, and lifestyle drawcards like trendy cafes and restaurants contribute to the West’s growing culture.

-Here are some of the reasons why our property and research team believe Braybrook (in Melbourne’s West) is positioned to become one of the best suburbs to buy a new investment property in Melbourne.
+Here are some of the reasons why our property and research team believe Braybrook (in Melbourne’s West) is a great location to invest.

 Looking for an investment property in Melbourne?
-Download our free ebook: Strategies to build a multi-property portfolio.
+Learn more about our recommended properties in Melbourne.

 Braybrook is 12km West of the Melbourne CBD, next door to the suburb of Sunshine.
 The Sunshine National Employment and Innovation Cluster (NEIC) is only a 5 minute drive from Braybrook, and is the 7th largest jobs hub in Melbourne.
 It’s tipped for strong growth through to 2050, and is set to become the preferred location for healthcare services, medical research, education and training, transport, business and retail services in Melbourne’s West.
 The Sunshine NEIC currently provides over 14,600 jobs with an estimated growth of up to 28,400 jobs by 2036.
 The CBD is only a 20 minute train journey from Braybrook, currently employing over 425,000 people and projected to employ over 495,000 people by 2023.